coreylynch00/PyC2/README.md

 ## Sending Commands to Agents

-Open another terminal to use curl remote commands (see below)
+Open another terminal to curl remote commands (see below)

 ### Linux
 ```